lucas56098/voronoi_mesh_project/README.md

                      3 - radially inward

-`-check`                            : check mesh for correctness (for large point sets takes way longer than grid generation)
+`-check`                            : check mesh for correctness (for large seedpoint sets takes way longer than grid generation)

 `-algorithm [int algorithm]`         : specify the algorithm used